SixArm/mast-cell-help/topics/corticosteroids/index.md

 **Treatable conditions:**

-* **Inflammatory Disorders:** Rheumatoid arthritis, systemic lupus erythematosus (SLE), and inflammatory bowel disease.
+* **Inflammatory Disorders**: Rheumatoid arthritis, systemic lupus erythematosus (SLE), and inflammatory bowel disease.

-* **Allergic Reactions:** Acute allergic reactions and chronic conditions such as asthma and allergic rhinitis.
+* **Allergic Reactions**: Acute allergic reactions and chronic conditions such as asthma and allergic rhinitis.

-* **Autoimmune Diseases:** Diseases where the immune system attacks the body's own tissues, such as multiple sclerosis.
+* **Autoimmune Diseases**: Diseases where the immune system attacks the body's own tissues, such as multiple sclerosis.

-* **Respiratory Conditions:** Asthma and chronic obstructive pulmonary disease (COPD).
+* **Respiratory Conditions**: Asthma and chronic obstructive pulmonary disease (COPD).

-* **Skin Conditions:** Topical [corticosteroids](../corticosteroids/) are applied to the skin to treat conditions like eczema, psoriasis, and contact dermatitis.
+* **Skin Conditions**: Topical [corticosteroids](../corticosteroids/) are applied to the skin to treat conditions like eczema, psoriasis, and contact dermatitis.

-* **Organ Transplants:** Corticosteroid immunosuppressive regimens help prevent transplant organ rejection.
+* **Organ Transplants**: Corticosteroid immunosuppressive regimens help prevent transplant organ rejection.